RxSwiftCommunity/RxController/document/chapter5-view.md

 # Chapter 5: View

+This chapter introduces the rule of view including system views of UIKit and customized views.

+** The MVC design pattern + Reactive extension is recommended to develop a customized view. ** We don't recommend to use RxSwift and MVVM directly in a customized view, because managing the `disposeBag` in the view may cause some issues about memory leak.

 ## 4.1 Structure of a customized view model

 We have introduced the difference between the view controller and the customized view model.
 We can simply understand the customized view model as a simple view controller without view model.

 The code in the customized view model should follow the order:

 ### Define views